tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+12-20-2013:
+- Minor bug fix with counting sessions on the index page and global stats pages
+- Added server banner generator for generating server banners for website homepage

 12-19-2013:
-- Slightly different directory structure moving the config file from the common folder to the config file and renaming it from common.php to config.php
+- Slightly different directory structure moving the config file from the common folder to the config folder and renaming it from common.php to config.php
-- Change database connection variables to contstants
+- Change database connection variables to constants
 - Made dog tag names in global pages links to global player stats page
 - Better battlelog link
 - Minor bug fixes